Roy Rowland (film director): Short films

 Rowland made his reputation directing short films, particularly the "How to" series of shorts starring Robert Benchley.
 One of them, How to Sleep (1937), won an Academy Award.
 He also worked with producer Pete Smith as the director of several of the short films in the Pete Smith Specialties series, and directed several of the short films in the Crime Does Not Pay series.

 Features

 Rowland's debut feature was A Stranger in Town (1943).
 He made three films with the child actress Margaret O'Brien: Lost Angel (1943), Our Vines Have Tender Grapes (1945), and Tenth Avenue Angel (1948).
-He also directed musicals such as Hit the Deck (1955), Meet Me in Las Vegas (1956), and The Seven Hills of Rome (1957).
+He also directed musicals such as Hit the Deck (1955), Meet Me in Las Vegas (1956), and Seven Hills of Rome (1958).
 He also made The 5,000 Fingers of Dr. T. (1953), from a story by Dr. Seuss.
 He directed Many Rivers to Cross with Robert Taylor and Gun Glory (1957) with Stewart Granger and Rowland's son Steve.

 Rowland was survived by his wife Ruth and their son.